spm/spm-docs/docs/tutorials/opm_preprocessing/introduction.md

 ### Spatial models of interference

 By solving Laplace's equation in spherical coordinates we can model OPM interference as a linear combination of vector spherical harmonics.
 The key arguments are the M/EEG object argument `S.D` and the order argument `S.L`.
 The order argument reflects how complicated the model of interference is.
 The number of regressors used in the interference model scales as `S.L^2+2*S.L`.
 As such, for this method it is recommended to have many more channels than this number.
-It is only not recommended to increase the order above `S.L=1` for radial samplings of the magnetic field.
-It is also strongly recommended that higher orders are only used for multi-axis OPM systems.
+It is generally not recommended to increase the order above `S.L=1` for radial samplings of the magnetic field.
+It is strongly recommended that higher orders are only used for multi-axis OPM systems.

 ```matlab
 S = [];